prioritizr/prioritizr/docs/reference/add_ref_point_approach.md

 # Add a reference point approach

-Add a reference point approach for multi-objective optimization to a multi-objective conservation planning problem (Wierzbicki 1980, Jaimes 2009).
+Add a reference point approach for multi-objective optimization to a multi-objective conservation planning problem (Wierzbicki 1980, López Jaimes 2009).
 Broadly speaking, this approach considers a set of (i) reference point parameters that specify an aspirational level of achievement for each objective and (ii) weight parameters that specify the relative importance for reaching the reference point for each objective.
 To ensure that solutions are not biased by differences in scale among the objectives, this approach also considers the best and worst possible objective values for each objective.

 ## Usage